With its ancient history, vibrant culture, and stunning landscapes, Morocco is the perfect place to escape the winter blues.

 For our Winter Limited Edition fragrance, we were inspired to create a true sanctuary for the senses, not just with a scent - but also with a cosy Moroccan Riad-inspired space to come home to.

-With that in mind, we enlisted the help of Loft's in-house interior design consultant, Jess, who turned our Riad dreams into reality.
+Loft's in-house interior design consultant, Jess, who turned our Riad dreams into reality.

 We booked an in-store consult with Jess, who carefully considered the layout of our space, and offered her expert advice.
 From choosing everything from armchairs and side tables to rugs, cushions and floor lamps, it's safe to say Jess nailed the brief!